postmanlabs/galaxy-workshop/part4-ActivateThrusters.md

 Follow-up topics for further learning:

+* __Collaboration__
+  * We saw earlier that you can create workspaces in Postman.
+There are various other features designed to support collaboration.
+You can invite people to workspaces.
+With paid accounts you can specify role based access control.
+As we saw earlier, you can use version control on APIs and collections. you can also view changelogs for collections, teams, workspaces, as well as comment and discuss.
+Check out the [Collaboration docs](https://learning.postman.com/docs/postman/collaboration/collaboration-intro/).
+* __Mock data__
+  * You can use Postman to mock data during API design or development.
+Mocks use examples you specify in Postman to provide test data.
+Open a collection and select the __Mocks__ tab.
+Create a new mock, giving it a name.
+Add examples.
+Use the mock server URL in your requests to return example data instead of hitting the actual API. _If you set your URL as a variable you can swap the mock URL in there while designing and developing your API._ Check out the [Mock Server docs](https://learning.postman.com/docs/postman/mock-servers/intro-to-mock-servers/).
 * __Monitors__
   * We saw earlier how you can run the requests in a collection using the collection runner.
 You can schedule these to run and analyze performance using monitors.
 Open a collection and choose the __Monitors__ tab.
 Create a monitor and setup details including run frequency.
 View monitor results in the web dashboard.
 Check out the [Monitoring docs](https://learning.postman.com/docs/postman/monitors/intro-monitors/) for more detail.
 * __GraphQL__